smangham/fair-research-software/episodes/03-tools-practices.md

 ### Software repositories and registries

-Having somewhere to share your code is fundamental to making it findable and accessible.
+Having somewhere to share or publish your code is fundamental to making it findable and accessible.
 Your institution might have a code repository, your research field may have a practice of sharing code via a specific website, archive or journal, or your version control system might include an online component that makes sharing different versions of your code easy.
 You should check the rules or guidelines of your institution, grant or domain on publishing code, as well as any licenses of the code your software depends on or reuses.